HOWARD T. ODUM FLORIDA SPRING INSTITUTE

 1. A government or other authoritative report giving information or proposals on an issue.

 To begin to fill this gap in policy analysis, the FSI has developed a relationship with the University of Florida’s Law School Conservation Clinic, a semester-long course for third-year students taught by Professor Tom Ankersen.
 Students in the Clinic work on a variety of conservation-oriented projects; beginning in the fall of 2017, a number have chosen to research and write policy studies dealing with springs.
 What follows is a compendium of these students’ white papers, along with other relevant springs policy studies.
-Law students contributing to these springs papers include Joel Benn, Lauren Grant, Dan Ward, and Ashley Weisenfeld.
+Law students contributing to these springs papers include Joel Benn, Lauren Grant, Dan Ward, Ashley Weisenfeld, John Pappas, Sasha Alvarenga, and Katie Slattery.